eficode-academy/istio-katas/setup-introduction.md

 Browse to the graphs and investigate the **service**, **workload**, **app** and **versioned app** graphs.

-> :bulb: Use the details to modify what is shown in the
+> :bulb: Use the display options to modify what is shown in the
 > different graphs.
 Showing request distribution is something
 > we will be using often.